 It’s time, folks!

-As we move further in the post-production process and zero in on a deadline for completing the film, we are preparing to launch a crowdfunding campaign on IndieGogo to raise funds to pay a finishing editor, as well as a few other key staff to bring the film to completion.
+As we move further in the post-production process and zero in on a deadline for completing the film, we are preparing to launch a crowdfunding campaign to raise funds to pay a finishing editor, as well as a few other key staff to bring the film to completion.

 Stay tuned as we get closer to the crowdfunding launch date, scheduled for early this winter!
 We appreciate your support and the impact it has on helping us get the film’s message out to the masses!